appscode/blog/content/post/deploy-kafka-cluster-in-aws/index.md

 	Topic: music	Partition: 2	Leader: 1	Replicas: 1,2,0	Isr: 1,2,0

 ```
 Now, we are going to start a producer and a consumer for topic `music`.
 Let’s use this current terminal for producing messages and open a new terminal for consuming messages.
 From the topic description we can see that the leader partition for partition 1 is 0 (the broker that we are on).
-If we produce messages to `kafka-cluster-0` broker(brokerID=0) it will store those messages in partition 1.
+If we produce messages to `kafka-cluster-0` broker(brokerID=0) it will store those messages in partition 1 and  `--request-required-acks all` ensures that the message is durably stored on all replicas before the producer considers the message sent.
 Let’s produce messages in the producer terminal and consume them from the consumer terminal.

 ```bash
 $ kubectl exec -it -n demo  kafka-cluster-0 -- bash